labseven/ADCFinalProject/README.md

 The goal of this project was to encode and transmit digital data in a way that the transmission signal is human-recognizable.

+We send data by using pulses that look like images when viewed on a spectrogram.

 How does this work?
 A spectrogram is a graph which displays frequencies of a signal on the y axis and transmission time along the x axis.
 By varying the signal precisely, one can draw images in this way.
 This has been used to embed images in songs, as shown below (Aphex Twin's Equation).

 <img src="https://github.com/labseven/ADCFinalProject/blob/master/Report_Resources/Equation_Aphex_Twin_Spectrogram.gif" alt="Spectrogram of Aphex Twin's Equation" width="1000" height="500">